LogLevel

 # drweb-ctl cfset HTTPD.PublicListen -a 10.20.30.45:5678

-At these addresses (sockets) you cannot access the full scope of the HTTP API commands or access the managing web interface.
+You cannot access the full scope of the HTTP API commands or access the management web interface at these addresses.

 AdminSslCertificate